-We forget we have a Groom who is coming for us at any moment in time!
+We forget we have a Groom who is returning at any moment in time!
 We forget we are the Bride of Christ!

 And we go through the things in life that, while they might be important for us to live in this world, in the process of living sometimes we forget who we are!

-We are supposed to be keeping our lamps full with oil.
+We are supposed to be keeping our lamps full of oil.
 We are supposed to be waiting expectantly, the way a pregnant woman waits for the birth of her child.

 Pregnant With Anticipation

 When a woman finds out she is pregnant, she doesn’t yet know the day or hour she will give birth, but she knows the season!
 She waits with eager anticipation for the day she holds her child.
 And we should be waiting with that same anticipation because we also know the season!